How to Maximize Credit Cards Rewards Using Multiple Cards

 Rewards Cards with Category Bonuses

-In recent years, cash back and rewards credit cards have become very popular, and cards that offer rewards categories have been at the forefront.
+Cash back and rewards credit cards are very popular and cards that offer rewards categories have been at the forefront.

 These cards offer a base rewards rate, generally 1%, on all purchases, and an increased rate on purchases of certain types, such as 5% cash back on spending at restaurants or 2% cash back on spending at box stores.

 Blue Cash Preferred® from American Express

-The Blue Cash Preferred from American Express provides 3% cash back at U.S. supermarkets on purchases up to $6,000 per year (then 1% after), 3% cash back at U.S. gas stations, transit, and select U.S. streaming subscriptions, and 1% cash back on everything else.
+The Blue Cash Preferred from American Express provides 6% cash back at U.S. supermarkets on purchases up to $6,000 per year (then 1% after), 3% cash back at U.S. gas stations, transit purchases, and 6% cash back on select U.S. streaming subscriptions, along with 1% back on other eligible purchases.